David Licauco: 2014–2016: Career beginnings

+Licauco did not initially intend to pursue a career in entertainment.
+In a March 2023 interview for GMA Network's Kapuso Profiles, he stated that he did not consider himself "good-looking" enough for the industry during his youth, while describing himself as having been an "ordinary basketball player" who did not envision becoming an actor.

 2017–2021: Rising popularity

 In 2017, Licauco starred in the television fantaserye Mulawin vs Ravena.
 After landing the role of Malik, Licauco's popularity skyrocketed, launching him into stardom.
 Because of this, he landed consecutive roles in the television series Kapag Nahati ang Puso and TODA One I Love.

 In 2021, Licauco received his first leading role in GMA Network's romantic comedy series Heartful Café.
 It premiered on April 26, 2021, on the network's Telebabad line up.

 2022–present: Breakthrough

 In 2022, Licauco received his breakthrough role in Maria Clara at Ibarra where he starred as Fidel de los Reyes, the mischievous friend of the character Crisostomo Ibarra (played by Dennis Trillo) and potential love interest of Klay Infantes (Barbie Forteza).
 His performance was tagged by various media outlets as the "New Philippine Superstar not for his boy-next-door looks, but on-point acting skills."
 Licauco also sang the official theme song for the FiLay love team in the show entitled "Kailangan Kita", which was released on December 23, 2022.
 The theme song is under GMA Music and GMA Playlist.

 On November 22, 2022, Licauco renewed his contract with Sparkle GMA Artist Center.

 Licauco was a cover star of March, 2023 issues of Cosmopolitan Philippines, Mega Man Magazine and Scout magazine.
 He became a cover model of Summit Media's Preview Magazine October, 2023, as “new-generation matinee idol,” and L'Officiel Hommes Philippines Fall-Winter issue, November, 2023, "Balancing Act".